Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released on 30 June 2023 for financial year 2023, Yuendumu - Anmatjere SA2 had a median income among taxpayers of $23,738 and an average income of $29,236.
-These figures are below the national averages of $53,572 (median) and $63,776 (average) for Rest of NT respectively.
-Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates as of September 2025 would be approximately $25,741 (median) and $31,704 (average).
-According to the 2021 Census, household, family, and personal incomes in Yuendumu - Anmatjere all fall between the 0th and 6th percentiles nationally.
-Income distribution data shows that 28.4% of residents (587 people) have incomes between $1,500 and $2,999, which is similar to metropolitan regions where 33.6% occupy this bracket.
-Housing costs are modest, with 93.5% of income retained, but total disposable income ranks at just the 15th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Yuendumu - Anmatjere SA2 had a median income among taxpayers of $23,738 with the average level standing at $29,236.
+This is below the national average and compares to levels of $53,572 and $63,776 across Regional NT respectively.
+Based on Wage Price Index growth of 8.44% since FY-23, current estimates would be approximately $25,741 (median) and $31,704 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Yuendumu - Anmatjere all fall between the 0th and 6th percentiles nationally.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 28.4% of residents (587 people), mirroring the metropolitan region where 33.6% occupy this bracket.
+While housing costs are modest with 93.5% of income retained, the total disposable income ranks at just the 15th percentile nationally.

 Frequently Asked Questions - Income